Nutrition

 Be mindful about your sugar consumption:

 - Notice the serving size and the amount of sugar per serving.
-Try to choose foods that have less than 8 grams of sugar per serving.
+Try to choose foods that have less than eight grams of sugar per serving.

-- Soft drinks like soda have a lot of sugar in them, and it is important to recognize that fruit juices like orange juice have a lot of sugar as well.
-One serving of orange juice has 22g of sugar.
-Instead of mindlessly reaching for sugary drinks, try water or seltzer to which you can add orange, lemon, lime, pineapple, ginger, or cucumber slices, or mint leaves.
+- Soft drinks like soda have a lot of sugar in them, and it is important to recognize that fruit juices like orange juice have a lot of sugar, as well.
+One serving of orange juice has 22 grams of sugar.
+Instead of mindlessly reaching for sugary drinks, try water or seltzer, which you can add orange, lemon, lime, pineapple, ginger, cucumber slices, or mint leaves to.

 - Rather than adding sugar to your coffee, try cinnamon or nutmeg.